 With his 2021 victory in a turbocharged V-6 engine, he became only the fourth driver to win the Indy 500 with both a normally-aspirated engine and a turbocharged engine.
 His first three wins were with a normally-aspirated V-8.
 A.J.
 Foyt, Arie Luyendyk, and Juan Pablo Montoya were the previous three to achieve a win(s) with both types of engines.

 As of 2021, Castroneves has the most total starts of active drivers (21).
 His rookie year (2001) is the longest ago start of any of the active drivers – except for part-time driver Juan Pablo Montoya, who won the 2000 race as a rookie (but with only six starts in 22 years, he has not raced in the “500” consecutively as Helio has).
 As such, Castroneves has attended (as a competitor) every “500” dating back to 2001.
-It is known that Castroneves first tested at Indy in July 2000, but it not known if he ever attended the race prior to his rookie year of 2001.
+Castroneves first tested an Indy car at the Speedway in July 2000.
+According to Castroneves himself, his first trip to the Indianapolis Motor Speedway came in May 1996.
+At the time, he was still competing in Indy Lights.
+He was at the track taping a television show for Brazilian TV.

 Indianapolis 500 career